 So many acronyms, so little time!
 Early in my government contracting career, I had to learn a new language as new acronyms filled every page I read!
 To help you better understand the federal government’s world, here are the top 10 need-to-know abbreviations this year: 1.
 NAICS Code- North American Industry Classification System code.
 Your NAICS codes help determine if you qualify as a small business.
 Through the Small Business Act, the Small Business Administration (SBA) established size standards for NAICS codes so businesses can understand their designation and see relevant opportunities for which they qualify.
 Learn more about NAICS codes and see if you qualify as a small business here.

 Strengthening the security of federal networks, systems, and data is one of the most important challenges federal agencies face.
 Therefore, the General Services Administration (GSA) is changing how it provides access to the Department of Homeland Security (DHS)'s cybersecurity program through the Continuous Diagnostics and Mitigation (CDM) program.
 GSA's newest Schedule 70 Special Item Number (SIN) 132-44, Continuous Diagnostics and Mitigation Tools, is a dynamic approach to strengthening the cybersecurity of government networks and systems.
 The jointly administered program by DHS and the GSA currently operates under a Blanket Purchase Agreement (BPA) which will expire in August, 2018.
 The GSA began the BPA-to-GSA transition process by adding the SIN 132-44 to IT Schedule 70.

+This update will affect SINS 520-16 through 520-20.
 The General Services Administration’s (GSA) Federal Acquisition Service (FAS) is planning to release Refresh 28 of the 00CORP Professional Services Schedule (PSS) in Mid-November 2017.
 This update will implement a variety of changes to the scope of Special Item Numbers (SINs) 520-16, 520-17, and 520-20.
 It will also delete SINs 520-18 and 520-19 in order to redefine Data Breach Response and Identity Protection Services under PSS.
 These changes help to embrace the transition seen in data breach response and help create a proactive solution for identity protection.